excoffierleonard/duplicacy_b2/README.md

 ### Alternative Method: Using Docker Run

 For users who prefer the direct Docker command or have specific use cases, Docker Run can also be used.
-Before proceeding, you need to create a custom network:

 1. **Create a Docker Network:**

    This step ensures proper container communication and isolation:

    ```sh
    docker network create duplicacy_b2
    ```

-2. **Use the Pre-built DockerHub Image:**
+2. **Execute the Run command:**

    Run the Docker container with your defined network and replace placeholders with actual values:

    ```sh
    docker run \
      -d \